tessercat/daoistic-web/blog/entries/setting-the-bar.md

 and punishes us when we don’t succeed, sends us on dangerous missions and executes us when we aren’t brave.

-People are trapped in these three realities.
-We respond by polishing our stories and lying to authorities, by playing dirty tricks and taking stupid risks.
+People come up against these three realities and respond by polishing their stories and lying to authorities, by playing dirty tricks and taking stupid risks.
-Rules are strict,
-penalties harsh,
+Laws are harsh,
+punishment severe,
 but we can’t help ourselves.
 A cornered animal responds by lashing out, a cornered hen will peck,